mxfze/Snake/README.md

-# >🐍 Snake Game made with Python turtle 🐢
+# 🐍 Snake Game created with python turtle 🐢

 run the main.py